MedBox19/TAS-AE2224-I/README.md

 All code for AE2224-TAS.
-Identifying MILD combustion mode analysis.
+Identifying MILD combustion mode using NN.